SaturninTheAlien/pk2_greta/README.md

 code redesign, bug fixes and new features by SaturninTheAlien (2023 - present)

 This game was tested on Windows, GNU/Linux, Mac OS (Apple Silicon).

+# ⚠️ Warning!
+- If you have **photosensitive epilepsy**, Pekka Kana 2 (including both vanilla and 3rd party content) may not be suitable for you.\
+The game may contain screen shaking, flashing lights, repetitive patterns, and motion effects that could trigger seizures.\
+Proceed at your own risk.

+- Pekka Kana 2 (including both vanilla and 3rd party content) contains content that some players may find disturbing, such as **fantasy violence** and other potentially sensitive elements.
+We are not responsible for any potential psychological distress caused by the game.

+- Pekka Kana 2 was created for entertainment and artistic purposes only.
+It is not intended to offend anyone.

 # Binary distibution
 Compiled binaries for MS Windows available here (64-bit):\